IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 **Sample visualization created with Matplotlib**

-This image shows the above code running in a notebook graphing the contents of the `increment Stream`.
+This image shows the above code running in a notebook.
 ![animation showing matplot graph updating](/streamsx.documentation/images/python/matplotview.gif)

 #### Accessing the tuples in a Stream via the REST API

-If you wish to fetch data from a `View` but you do not have the `View` object, you can create one using the REST API.
+You can fetch data from a `View` in a running application even if you do not have the `View` object.
+Create a `View` object using the REST API.
 The [REST API](http://ibmstreams.github.io/streamsx.documentation/docs/python/1.6/python-appapi-devguide-6/#accessing-the-tuples-of-a-view) allows you to connect to a `View` in any running application.